Filing for Bankruptcy in Singapore and What Happens After That

 Assets that can form part of your bankruptcy estate can include:

-- Anything of value belonging to you at the date or after of the making of the Bankruptcy Order; and
+- Anything of value belonging to you at the date of or after the making of the Bankruptcy Order (including overseas assets like property); and

 - Gifts given to you prior to your discharge from bankruptcy.